-25 For more information about BITs and the U.S. BIT program, see CRS Report RL33978, The U.S. Bilateral Investment Treaty Program: An Overview, by Martin A. Weiss.
+16 For more information about BITs and the U.S. BIT program, see CRS Report RL33978, The U.S. Bilateral Investment Treaty Program: An Overview, by Martin A. Weiss and Shayerah Ilias Akhtar.

-The Vietnamese government appears interested in concluding a BIT with the United States, both because it could foster greater inward FDI from the United States and because it could serve as a stepping-stone to a possible free trade agreement (FTA) with the United States.
+The Vietnamese government appears interested in concluding a BIT with the United States, both because it could foster greater inward FDI from the United States and because it could serve as a stepping-stone to a possible bilateral trade agreement (BTA) with the United States.
 The U.S. government's interest in BIT negotiations appears primarily focused on providing better protection and access for U.S. investors in Vietnam, while avoiding compromising domestic economic priorities and needlessly relinquishing national sovereignty.
 Representatives of the business communities in both the United States and Vietnam have expressed interest in the successful conclusion of the BIT negotiations.

-The United States has generally based its past BIT negotiations on a model BIT.
+The United States generally has based its past BIT negotiations on a model BIT.
 In 2004, the Bush Administration revised the model BIT, partially in response to provisions in the Trade Act of 2002 (P.L.
 107-210).
 In the Trade Act of 2002, Congress mandated several negotiating objectives to narrow the scope of investment protection.
 The act stated that the principal U.S. negotiating objective on foreign investment is to reduce or eliminate barriers to investment, "while ensuring that foreign investors in the United States are not accorded greater substantive rights with respect to investment protections than United States investors in the United States, and to secure for investors important rights comparable to those that would be available under United States legal principles and practice."
-The Obama Administration recently released a new model BIT, which presumably would be used in any future talks with Vietnam.26
+In 2012, the Obama Administration released a new model BIT, which presumably would be used in any future talks with Vietnam.18

 In addition, the existing 2001 Bilateral Trade Agreement (BTA) between the United States and Vietnam included provisions in Chapter 4 governing investment and the future negotiation of a bilateral investment treaty.
 Article 2 commits both nations to providing national and MFN (NTR) treatment to investments.
 Article 4 provides for a dispute settlement system for bilateral investments.
 Article 5 requires both nations to ensure that the laws, regulations, and administrative procedures governing investments are promptly published and publicly available.
 Article 11 pertains to compliance with the provisions of WTO Agreement on Trade-related Investment Measures (TRIMs).
 Article 13 states that both nations "will endeavor to negotiate a bilateral investment treaty in good faith within a reasonable period of time."
+If the TPP negotiations appear to be running into problems, Vietnam may seek to restart the BIT talks.